|Primary || G1

-They reflect so much light at night that Gateway never experiences total darkness, except at the very poles (where the rings are not visible) or equator (where the rings are seen edge-on, as a thin stripe through the sky going directly overhead, which is not wide enough to give much light).
+They reflect so much light at night that Gateway never experiences total darkness, except at the very poles (where the rings are not visible) or equator (where the rings are seen edge-on).

 The nebula from which Gateway's solar system condensed was unusually rich in heavy elements.
 This is not so evidenced on Gateway itself, where most of these have dissolved in its iron core, locked away under half a world of rock, but the metallic asteroids and minor worlds of its solar system are thick with gold, silver, and platinum group elements.
 Even so, lithophile heavy elements such as tungsten, uranium, thorium, and the rare earth elements have extensive deposits on Gateway.